viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 {{% /tab %}}
 {{< /tabs >}}

-You can run this code by invoking this function located below your arm initialization in main.
+You can run this code by invoking this function below your arm initialization in main.
 Your main function should look like this:

 {{< tabs >}}